RWTH-EBC/AixLib/bin/README.md

 #### Correct HTML and Style Check: [SyntaxTest](https://github.com/RWTH-EBC/AixLib/tree/issue802_CleanCI_Infrastructure/bin/02_CITests/SyntaxTests)

 The html code (documentation) is tested and corrected if necessary.
-Thus the deposited HTML code is checked for correctness and correct
+Thus the deposited HTML code is checked for correctness and corrected.

 With the ModelManagement library in dymola the style of the models is checked.